effekt-lang/effekt/examples/casestudies/README.md

 Other, independent case studies:

+- [Automatic Differentiation](ad.md): Using effect handlers to implement backpropagation.
 - [Naturalistic DSLs](naturalisticdsls.md): Using effect handlers to model linguistic effects and express natural language examples.

 ---